maniacbug/ncore/README.md

 Clone it from github.
 Create a 'hardware' directory off your sketches directory, and clone into 'native' under that.
 For example...

-$ cd ~/Source/Arduino/
+ $ cd ~/Source/Arduino
  $ mkdir hardware
  $ cd hardware
-$ git clone ... native
+ $ git clone git://github.com/maniacbug/ncore.git native

 ## How do I build the examples?

-The examples include all examples shipped with Arduino 1.0, plus many libraries which are handled by NCORE.
+NCORE has been tested against all examples shipped with Arduino 1.0, plus many libraries which are handled by NCORE such as EEPROM and SPI.
 All are working without modification, except to forward-declare functions and fix bugs.
 Some bugs became much more obvious once they were running under NCORE.

+The examples are in their own repository.
+To get them:

+ $ cd ~/Source/Arduino
+ $ git clone git://github.com/maniacbug/ncore-examples.git
+ $ cd ncore-examples

-Edit examples/Jamrules, and change the first line, CORE\_DIR to point to where you installed the native core, and ARDUINO\_DIR to where you installed Arduino.
+Edit Jamrules, and change the first line, CORE\_DIR to point to where you installed the native core, and ARDUINO\_DIR to where you installed Arduino.

-From the command line, cd to the 'examples' directory, and type:
+First, build one of the examples.
+The following will build the 'Blink' example:

  $ jam Blink

-This will build the Blink example.
-You can then build all the examples using:
+Then build all of the examples in one go:

  $ jam -j10

 Just be sure to have built ONE example first, or it takes forever to compile.